Graduation Specials & More at American Cut Steakhouse NYCMay 8, 2019 - by City Guide News Desk

 At American Cut, you’ll get the finest ingredients and the fullest flavors, prepared with panache.
 All steaks are certified Black Angus and come from Creekstone Farms.
 These exceptional steaks range from tender filet mignon medallions to the powerful 52-ounce porterhouse drizzled with bone marrow butter.
 The Pastrami Ribeye stands out with its classic New York flavors, reimagined as steak seasoning, and specialty cuts like top-of-the-line Wagyu beef are also on offer.
 Steaks can be customized with special sauces like chimichurri and toppings like bone marrow, blue cheese, or foie gras.

-Marc Forgione's Signature dish-the Tomahawk Pork Chop, combined with Chilli Lobster.
+Marc Forgione's Signature dish—the Tomahawk Pork Chop, combined with Chili Lobster.

 There are plenty of seafood options at American Cut, but none more famous than Chef Forgione’s Chili Lobster, a dish he imported from Marc Forgione Restaurant.
 Don’t miss the spicy Southeast Asian sauce matched with Texas toast, and remember you can pair any steak with this dish.
 Other seafood starters include octopus with Marcona almond romesco and celery salsa verde, or baked oysters with champagne, black truffle, and crucolo cheese.